What happens when someone runs a Google search for your brand, industry, product, or service?

 We could write an entire guide on content quality, but that’s a quick primer for you.
 Always double check to ensure that the SEO company you’re considering places an emphasis on the right type of content.

 There’s a lot of confusion in the marketplace about the importance of link building and how they impact SEO rankings.
-For years, people have been saying things like “link building is dead” or “link building no longer works.”
+For years, people have been saying things like”link building is illegal” or “link building is dead” or “link building no longer works.”
 But all it takes is some quick firsthand research to understand that this is not true.
 In fact, backlinks are more important than they’ve ever been.

 Google considers links to be one of their primary trust signals.
 They view a backlink from a website with a high domain authority as a “vouch” for the credibility of the linked site.
 And if your website is able to attract multiple links from other authoritative websites, it’s going to positively impact your chances of ranking well.